omstokke/Hello-World/README.md

   So - I rehashed my superjunior Python skills - Now updated to Python 3 (sweet) - and started coding my own small automations, syncs and API-requests.

   Most of my work is not suitable for sharing due to GDPR as well as me not being absolutely on par with the regimes of open source policies, but -
-  I will commit my own private journey through Python3-land in #groundControl to document it.
+  I will commit my own private journey through Python3-land in aptly named repositories to document it.

     ...Might be in order to have some notes while I fumble around with classes, inheritance and brute-force-code.